 Victoria Blachly is a fiduciary litigator.
-She is a trial attorney that represents individual trustees, corporate trustees, beneficiaries, and personal representatives in often difficult and challenging cases including trust and estate litigation, will contests, trust disputes, undue influence, capacity cases, claims of fiduciary breach, financial elder abuse cases, petitioning for court instructions, and contested guardianship and conservatorship cases.
-Since moving on from her state and then federal clerkships in the 1990’s, she has found reward in helping her clients with complex family situations.
+She is a trial attorney, representing individual trustees, corporate trustees, beneficiaries, and personal representatives in often difficult and challenging cases.
+Blachly’s cases including trust and estate litigation, will contests, trust disputes, undue influence, capacity cases, claims of fiduciary breach, financial elder abuse cases, and petitioning for court instructions, as well as contested guardianship and conservatorship cases.
+Since moving on from her state and then federal clerkships in the 1990’s, she found reward in helping her clients with complex family situations.
 Blachly is licensed in both Oregon and Washington.